gofunky/interactive-event-dispatcher/templates/check.md

 Special notice has to be taken for the environment variable `GITHUB_TOKEN` and context variable `github.token`.

-If you are certain this pull request is safe to check, confirm your approval using the button.
+If you are certain this pull request is safe to check, confirm your approval via the button.
 Otherwise, request changes from the author in a review.
 If you think it is clear that the author intentionally tries to circumvent security practices in order to gain access to the token or manipulate repository data, please follow the